jsltran3/phase-3-sinatra-react-project-chirper/README.md

 - Implement proper front end state management.
 You should be updating state using a setState function after receiving your response from a POST, PATCH, or DELETE request.
 You should NOT be relying on a GET request to update state.

+  #if you have a post request and there's a redirect, you shouldn't use a get request to refresh. get list once and updating as you go
+  F spread to an array (added as you go on)

 - Use good OO design patterns.
 You should have separate classes for each of your models, and create instance and class methods as necessary.
+# if you want to do a search you shouldn't connect to the DB. do scope methods instead.
 - Routes in your application (both client side and back end) should follow RESTful conventions.
+  # use include. don't use two states.
+  #user should be coming with all this ttweeet
 - Use your back end optimally.
 Pass JSON for related associations to the front end from the back end.
 You should use active record methods in your controller to grab the needed data from your database and provide as JSON to the front end.
 You should NOT be relying on filtering front end state or a separate fetch request to retrieve related data.
+  #think about adding stretch goals like other page, but meet MVP

 For example, build a todo list application with a React frontend interface and a Sinatra backend API, where a user can: